pce-uw-jscript400/w3-mongo/readme.md

 * **Your Answer:**

+mongodb is the database and mongoose allows us to access the data in the database without writing SQL.

 ---

 - [ ] MongoDB uses a number of terms that may be to new to you such as database, collection, and document.